 For Online Courses, participated is defined as completing a course assignment, a discussion post, or submitting assignments for grading to their instructor.

 Stopped Attending: CLC Instructors shall indicate a student has stopped attending if a student has not participated in the course in the past fourteen (14) calendar days (or as otherwise determined by the instructor and/or stated in the course syllabus).
-As a result, an FW grade will be issued to the student, and the last date of attendance will be entered for the student by the faculty indicating the last day they participated in the course.
-Students may petition the college to request the FW grade is changed to a “W” grade.
+As a result, an FW grade will be issued to the student, and the last date of attendance will be entered for the student by the faculty, indicating the last day they participated in the course.
+Students may petition the college to request the FW grade be changed to a “W” grade.

 For Land Based Courses, participated is defined as – completing a course assignment, being in attendance, submitting assignments for grading to their instructor, or as prescribed by the instructor in the course syllabus.